 Provide immediate and emergency assistance of vital needs such as food, shelter, and clothing.

-American Red Cross – awarded $15,000 to provide disaster cycle services to help families facing disasters such as flood, tornado, or house-fire.
+- American Red Cross – $15,000 to provide disaster cycle services to families facing disasters such as flood, tornado, or house-fire.

-Brazil First United Methodist Church – awarded $12,000 for their Somethings Cooking Pantry Blessings which provides weekly meals and a pantry to local families.
+- Brazil First United Methodist Church – $13,750 for their Somethings Cooking Pantry Blessings which provides weekly meals, Coats for Kids, and The Shoe Ministry which provides coats and shoes to local elementary students in need.

-Kid Kare Project, Inc. – awarded $15,000 to provide items and financial assistance to children ages 0-18 in Parke, Vermillion and Vigo counties.
+- Kid Kare Project – $15,000 to provide items and financial assistance to children ages 0-18 in Parke, Vermillion, and Vigo counties.

-Manna from Seven – awarded $24,000 to provide food to needy individuals and families.
+- Manna from Seven – $10,000 to provide food to needy individuals and families.